 There is an almost endless array of ways that people utilise rural land.
 These can range from industrial-level agricultural use (such as market gardens, crops, vineyards, orchards and the large-scale farming of cattle, sheep and poultry) to smaller, more boutique farming approaches (such as the raising of exotic breeds, free-range, farm forestry or other niche farming methods).
 However, agriculture is not the only way we use rural land.
 It is also used for mining, eco-tourism, and the creation of dams and lakes for large-scale water storage.
 We also make use of rural land that has not been developed at all, such as bushland, rivers and forests, for leisure pursuits that include fishing, boating and camping.

-There are a range of factors that influence the ways in which we use land.
+There is a range of factors that influence the ways in which we use land.

 The physical characteristics of a piece of land affect how we use it, such as the soil fertility, soil drainage properties, whether the land is flat or has a sloped area, its aspect (which means the compass direction in which the slope faces), whether the land has a viewing point or attractive scenery surrounding it, and if there is any mineral potential on the site.